hitoshi-watase/sercrod/docs/reference/directives/let.md

   - The new name lives in the local `*let` scope and is visible to:

     - The current element and its descendants.
-    - Later elements in the same `<na-blla>`, because Nablla promotes this name into the host data.
+    - Later elements in the same `<serc-rod>`, because Sercrod promotes this name into the host data.

 - When `*let` assigns to a name that already exists in the host data (for example `price`):